 About John Gray & Co Funeral Directors

 John Gray & Co Funeral Directors has been serving the community of Bangor for over 50 years and was established in Central Avenue in 1961.
-Today, caring for people is still at the heart of what we do at John Gray and Co Funeral Directors and we continue to provide a truly professional and caring service to the local community and surrounding areas.
+Today, caring for people is still at the heart of what we do at John Gray and Co Funeral Directors and we continue to provide truly professional and caring funeral services to the local community and surrounding areas of Northern Ireland.

-The teams at our Bangor, Holywood and Newtownards funeral homes will provide advice at every stage of the funeral planning process, and will arrange an individual and unique funeral to help you celebrate the life of your loved one.
-We have our own service venue on-site.
+The teams at our Bangor, Holywood and Newtownards funeral homes provide advice at every stage of the funeral planning process, and will arrange an individual and unique funeral to help you celebrate the life of your loved one.
+We have our own service venue on-site and are served by Roselawn Cemetery and Crematorium.
+Want to know what to expect when visiting the funeral home?
+Take a virtual tour of our Holywood funeral home.

 Here at John Gray & Co Funeral Directors we also offer an affordable prepaid funeral plan, Choice, so that you can arrange and pay for a funeral in advance.
 This will protect your family from rising costs and remove uncertainty about your wishes.

-If you would like to talk to us about planning a funeral, or our Choice plan, please come and see us in any of our funeral homes, or if you’d rather we can arrange a home visit.
+If you would like to talk to us about planning a funeral, or our Choice plan, please visit us at any of our funeral homes in Bangor, Holywood or Newtownards, or if you’d rather we can arrange a home visit.
 We’re also available 24 hours a day on the phone so if you need anything please don’t hesitate to call your local funeral home.

 Meet the Team